element-hq/element-meta/docs/FTUE.md

 	2. Single device => Ask for recovery method to obtain 4S (offer to reset?) => can't be skipped
 	3. Additional device => Ask for cross-signing with another device (QR code or 6-digit code comparison) or recovery method => can't be skipped
 6. [message history and key backup are fetched from server, device is cross-signed (if applicable)]
+7. [only on first login] How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs; see [How do you want others to find you?](#how-do-you-want-others-to-find-you) for more details)
-7. Ask to allow notifications
+8. Ask to allow notifications
-8. Ask for consent to analytics
+9. Ask for consent to analytics
-9. Element is fully set up, user sees their 'All chats' list
+10. Element is fully set up, user sees their 'All chats' list

 **C) Register new account**